Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 # The validator

-## JHV behavior modeled by the validator

-For the validation modes in this note, the script provides a Python/CPU model of the relevant JHV reprojection and sampling logic.
+For the validation modes in this note, the validator script provides a Python/CPU model of the relevant JHV reprojection and sampling logic.
 It does not execute the actual JHV renderer.
 In particular, major parts of the corresponding code in JHV run in GLSL on the GPU, whereas the validator re-expresses that logic in Python for comparison and testing.
 It therefore models the reprojection and sampling path, not the full interactive renderer.

+## JHV behavior modeled by the validator

 For each screen pixel, JHV first determines the corresponding point on the display geometry.
 In `HPC` mode, that geometry is the `HPC` display plane; in `Orthographic` mode, it is the 3D solar scene used by the ortho renderer.
 From that display point, JHV derives the helioprojective coordinates needed to evaluate the image WCS.
 For zenithal FITS data in the formal WCS paths, this means using the inverse form of the relevant projection model, such as `TAN`, `AZP`, or `ZPN`, and then applying the linear WCS terms (`CRVAL`, `CRPIX`, `CDELT`, and `PC`/`CROTA`) to obtain the source-image coordinates.
 The screen pixel is then produced by sampling the source image at those coordinates with interpolation.
 In this sense, the WCS projection determines how image coordinates relate to observer geometry, while the JHV rendering mode determines which display geometry is sampled before that WCS mapping is evaluated.

 The sampling pipeline described above, and the point at which `simple-TAN` departs from the formal WCS path, can be summarized as follows: